j0lvera/jolvera.dev/pages/posts/rebuilding-my-blog-with-nextjs.md

 <img
   src="/static/overreacted-code-snippet.jpg"
-  alt="Snippet of code from Dan Abramov's blog"
+  alt="Snippet of code from Dan Abramov&rsquo;s blog" />
-/>

 This was probably the hardest part of the process (for me).
 To implement this I went to a rabbit hole of learning about [unified.js](https://unified.js.org/) and how syntax trees work.
 I had to understand how the Gatsby team and contributors implemented their own and how to plug it into the MDX plugin interface.